Ironhack-ThirdProject/Plantastic-client/README.md

 ## Environment Variable

-To run this project, you will need to add the following environment variable to your .env file
+To run this project, you will need to add the following environment variable to your .env file:

 `REACT_APP_SERVER_URL`: URL of your server